trafalga00/SQL_Financial_Analysis_practice_03_2026/README.md

 ## Query 33-41
 **Question:** Which states drive the most sales by category?
--State and category sales breakdown — showing order count and revenue per state/category combo, sorted by state then highest revenue.
+- State and category sales breakdown — showing order count and revenue per state/category combo, sorted by state then highest revenue.
 Joins orders with both customers and products.

 ```sql
 SELECT